 Open access refers to publishing models in which your work is disseminated in an open form that is freely accessible online.
 Research continues to show that making your work open access in any form will increase its impact.

 As an open access university, USU is committed to supporting the open dissemination of work produced by USU students and scholars.
 Per USU Policy 586, the University is granted a non-exclusive license to the scholarly work of all USU employees, to be published open access in the University's institutional repository, Digital Commons.
-USU authors can easily inform publishers of this agreement by using our copyright addendum generator.
+USU authors can easily inform publishers of this agreement by using the copyright addendum.

 We can also help researchers get started working with text mining, data mining, GIS, and other applications to support Digital Humanities projects.
 Some of our recent projects include: